 A page from my visual tesseract poem that I made after hearing from Bhanu Kapil that she threw her book into her garden.

-While writers have been performing text and image-based erasures for years, and while visual artists have long used the Earth as a unit of composition—think Robert Smithson’s famous Spiral Jetty—that writers such as Collis, Scott, and Kapil are using the Earth as a mode of composition for decomposition feels fresh and critically robust.
+While writers have been performing text and image-based erasures for years, and while visual artists have long used the Earth as a unit of composition — think Robert Smithson’s famous Spiral Jetty — that Collis, Scott, and Kapil are using the Earth as a mode of composition for decomposition feels fresh and critically robust.
 In addressing how to read Decomp, Jonathan Skinner, in his introduction, says:

 You piece it together.
 What gets communicated in the soil.
 We are nesting in these books.
 A worm finds its way through fibre, indifferent to the letter.